City Of Chicago Failed to Collect $30 Million In Potential Fines from Building Benchmarking Ordinance

 Why This Matters

 Without consequences for non-reporting, building owners who perform poorly can simply opt out of reporting their data.
 Some owners of very large and culturally significant buildings have consistently not submitted.
 As an example, view 2023's largest non reporting buildings in the data portal .
 Not having all building owners report means the goals of the ordinance aren't being met, and the public loses out on valuable information for buildings that could be emitting the most or be the least efficient.
-The city may also believe that it is on track with its climate goals, when there are still large buildings that are emitting but have their emissions not reported or not reported accurately, like if a building reports their electricity use but not their natural gas use.
+The city may also believe that it is on track with its climate goals, when there are still large buildings that are emitting but have their emissions not reported or not reported accurately, like if a building reports their electricity use but not their fossil gas use.

 To put this $30 million in potential fines into context, zin the 2024 budget, $25.3 million was suggested to be put towards lead line replacement, meaning these potential fines could have fully funded that program in 2024 (source - City of Chicago 2024 Budget Overview ).